fedefig/Agent-Performance-Dashboard-using-VBA-and-Power-Query/README.md

 •	PQ treats each spelling as a different column
 •	Charts show duplicated categories
 •	Merging tables becomes impossible without a mapping table

-Impact: Your final dataset becomes fragmented and unusable for visuals.
+Impact: final dataset becomes fragmented and unusable for visuals.

 📏 4.
 Wide-format tables are fragile
 Your CSVs are extremely wide (hundreds of columns).
 Power Query handles wide tables poorly because: